-Panax ginseng may decrease the rate and force of heartbeats, so it shouldn’t be used by people with heart disease unless under the supervision of a healthcare providers.
+Panax ginseng may decrease the rate and force of heartbeats, so it shouldn’t be used by people with heart disease unless under the supervision of healthcare providers.

 Ginseng may lower blood sugar levels, so it shouldn’t be taken by people with diabetes unless under a doctor’s supervision.
 Ginseng may worsen insomnia.

 Side effects of ginseng may include nervousness, agitation, insomnia, diarrhea, headaches, high blood pressure, and heart palpitations.